-- the power supply itself, as a voltage source, generates an output voltage higher than set for the overvoltage alarm threshold (OVP, 0...110% $U{Nom}$ ) or the connected load somehow returns voltage higher than this threshold - the OVP threshold has been adjusted too close above the output voltage.
-If the device is in CC mode and if it then experiences a negative load step it will make the voltage rise quickly, resulting in an voltage overshoot for a short moment which can already trigger the OV alarm
+- the power supply itself, as a voltage source, generates an output voltage higher than set for the overvoltage alarm threshold (OVP, 0...110% U{Nom}) or the connected load somehow returns voltage higher than this threshold - the OVP threshold has been adjusted too close above the output voltage.
+If the device is in CC mode and if it then experiences a negative load step it will make the voltage rise quickly, resulting in an voltage overshoot for a short moment which can already trigger the OVP

-This function serves to warn the user of the power supply optically (via LED "Error") and in other form that the device probably has generated an excessive voltage which could damage the connected load application.
+This function serves to warn the user optically via LED "Error" that the device has probably experienced an excessive voltage from outside which could have damaged it.